avsa242/si70xx-spin/README.md

 * Reads 64-bit serial number from device
 * Reads 8-bit part number from device
 * Reads firmware version from device
+* Reads temperature in centi-degrees (scale can be set to Fahrenheit or Celsius)
+* Reads relative humidity in hundreths of a percent

 ## Requirements